-Classroom setup is an important factor in how your class will run.
-It determines how students will move, collaborate, and engage in classroom activities.
-Here are things to consider when setting up your science classroom.
+The setup of your science classroom is very important in how the classroom will run.
+Here are important things to consider when setting up your science classroom for the year.

 Student safety should be your primary consideration when setting up your classroom.
 Not only should materials be stored safely, but students should be taught how to use them properly.
 Posters are a great way to promote safety and it's a good idea to place them throughout your classroom.